joshbrunty/joshbrunty.github.io/_posts/2025-8-2-marshallsdatadrivenupset.md

 ---
-title: The Science Behind the Upset: Football Meets Data & AI
+title: 'The Science Behind the Upset: Football Meets Data & AI'
 excerpt: Exploring how analytics and AI can transform football strategy beyond the X's and O's.
 cover:
 cover_size: sm